 Chancellor’s Translational Research Initiative

-Launched in 2018, the CTRI program provides up to $25,000 to help prepare early stage projects with high commercialization potential for licensing and startup opportunities or future funding opportunities that support commercialization like the POC Awards Program.
+Launched in 2018, the CTRI program provides up to $25,000 to help prepare early stage projects with high commercialization potential for licensing and startup opportunities or future funding opportunities that support commercialization.
+Successful completion of the CTRI program increases the likelihood of a project receiving funding through the POC Awards Program.

 Projects should be focused on UIC innovations with high commercialization potential.
 Project proposals should address how achieving identified project milestones will advance the Technology Readiness Level (TRL), resulting in novel intellectual property that can be licensed to an industry partner or to an investor-backed startup company.
 Proposals should also address how the project will prepare the technology for future funding opportunities such as the Proof of Concept Award Program.